Updated July 14, 2025.

 3. Increased returns.
 Returns were already a problem for online retailers, but CNN Business reported that holiday returns cost retailers 50% more than the previous year.

-5. Unmotivated employees.
-The Work Institute’s 2019 Retention Report stated more than 3 in 4 employees who quit could have been retained by employers.
-22% left because of a lack of career development (training), 12% left for work-life balance, and 11% left because of Manager behavior.
+4. Unmotivated employees.
+The Work Institute’s Retention Report stated that more than 3 of 4 employees who quit could have been retained by employers.
+22% left due to a lack of career development (training), 12% left for work-life balance, and 11% left because of Their Manager's behavior.
 Money was not in the top three reasons.

-6. Untrained employees.
-Because retail managers focus more on task completion now instead of leading retail associates to increase the conversion rate of lookers to buyers, their untrained employees on the sales floor can only sell what they can afford.
+5. Untrained employees.
+Because retail managers now focus more on task completion than on leading retail associates to increase the conversion rate of lookers to buyers, their untrained employees on the sales floor can only sell what they can afford.

 But let’s get to the biggest reason for sales problems and that is the owners’ and managers’ aversion to the actual word selling.